How to Write Your First Blog Post (A Complete Beginners Guide)August 02, 2018

-Yet, you shouldn’t be obsessing about it being perfect.
-Isn’t aiming for perfections what draws us back to take the next step forward sometimes?
+Yet, you shouldn't be obsessing about it being perfect.
+Isn't aiming for perfection what holds us from stepping forward sometimes?
 Yes, it is.
 And the same goes for blogging.

 There are lots of people wishing to start a blog but they postpone it for too long because they are afraid their blog posts won't be good enough.

 The truth is, your first blog post won't be your best one.
 It won't be perfect.

 The only thing you are supposed to do with your first blog post is to find a topic your audience is interested in and do your best to write an insightful post about it.
 It doesn't need to be wowing.
 You'll learn things down the way.